Terms to Know

 Imperial Valley Campus assembly points list and map.

-ESSENTIAL SERVICES means that during an emergency, services deemed "essential" to the campus response and recovery effort will be identified and communicated to through division vice presidents and auxiliary organization executive directors.
-Depending on the situation, some or all of the below essential services may be needed:
+ESSENTIAL SERVICES means that during an emergency, services deemed "essential" to the campus response and recovery effort will be identified and communicated with through division vice presidents and auxiliary organization executive directors.
+Depending on the situation, some or all of the essential services below may be needed:

 Associated Students - Building services